mmueller/clog/README.md

 * Millisecond/microsecond timestamps (will require OS-specific patches).
 * Support custom allocators (rather than malloc).
 * Variadic macros, because those require C99 or C++11.

+\* Requires a `vsnprintf` function to be available, which is non-C89.
+   (However, many C environments provide it.)
+If you need strict C89 conformance, there are freely available `vsnprintf` implementations on the web.
+I opted not to include one here because it would defeat the purpose of making clog a small, single-header-file project.

 Download
 --------